kennyldc/crispy-computing-machine/dags/README.md

 This function returns a response from where it executes the job in Vertex AI.

-The next task (Task2) is related to the endpoint deployment and also called from a Python function defined in the `endpoint.py` file.
+The next task (Task2) refers to the endpoint deployment and is also called from a Python function defined in the `endpoint.py` file.
 Related to the preceding task, in this process the function creates a model and deploys it into an endpoint using Vertex AI.

 The function shares with the previous task the arguments of the date, the GC credentials, and a machine specification for the execution inside Vertex AI but also requires: